-If you’re making an application or a claim, we may use profiling and other forms of automated processing to assess the probability that your application or claim may be fraudulent.
-This assessment may involve the use of Sensitive Personal Information.
-See Automated Decision Making for further details.
+If you’re making an application or a claim, we may use profiling and other forms of automated processing to assess if your application or claim may be fraudulent.
+This assessment may involve the use of Sensitive Personal Information or criminal data.
+See the section of Automated Decision Making for further details.

 We also use your Personal Information to help us detect fraud committed by brokers or financial advisers.

 - check public registers (e.g. the electoral roll or registers of county court judgments, bankruptcy orders or repossessions);